capactio/website/docs/content-development/generating.md

            },
 ```

 Now your Helm manifests are ready to use!
-See how can you [test it](#testing-manifests)
+See how can you [test it](#testing-manifests).

 ## Generating Terraform Implementation

 Next step is to generate Implementation for a Terraform module.
-First step is to clone git repository with the module:
+First, clone git repository with the module:

 ```bash
 git clone --depth 1 https://github.com/umotif-public/terraform-aws-elasticache-redis.git